biigpongsatorn/vue-element-loading/README.md

 # vue-element-loading

-⏳ Loading inside a container component for Vue.js
+⏳ Loading inside a container or full screen component for Vue.js

 # 👀 Document & Demo Page